-Patients who have received no previous treatment may be started on one 100 mg extended phenytoin sodium capsule, USP three times daily and the dosage then adjusted to suit individual requirements.
+The recommended starting dose for adult patients who have received no previous treatment is one 100 mg extended phenytoin sodium capsules by mouth three times daily.
+Adjust the dosage to suit individual requirements up to a maximum of two capsules three times a day.
 For most adults, the satisfactory maintenance dosage will be one capsule three to four times a day.
-An increase up to two capsules three times a day may be made, if necessary.

 Only extended phenytoin sodium capsules are recommended for once-a-day dosing.
 Inherent differences in dissolution characteristics and resultant absorption rates of phenytoin due to different manufacturing procedures and/or dosage forms preclude such recommendation for other phenytoin products.
 When a change in the dosage form or brand is prescribed, careful monitoring of phenytoin serum levels should be carried out.

 Some authorities have advocated use of an oral loading dose of phenytoin in adults who require rapid steady-state serum levels and where intravenous administration is not desirable.
 This dosing regimen should be reserved for patients in a clinic or hospital setting where phenytoin serum levels can be closely monitored.
 Patients with a history of renal or liver disease should not receive the oral loading regimen.

 Initially, one gram of extended phenytoin sodium capsules are divided into three doses (400 mg, 300 mg, 300 mg) and administered at two-hour intervals.

 Normal maintenance dosage is then instituted 24 hours after the loading dose, with frequent serum level determinations.